How Fashion Marketing Strategies Can Help You Improve Your Brand

 (Yes, free.)

 Converse doesn’t take any profits nor own the songs.
-It doesn’t even demand them to promote their shoes!
+It doesn’t even demand them to promote Converse shoes!

 All they’re doing is getting a way to return to the community that cherishes them.